NLnetLabs/krill/doc/development/multi_user/architecture.md

   - By calling `.actor_from_request()` to authenticate an HTTP request.
   - By calling `.actor_from_def()` to obtain a representation of one of the built-in actors.
-This is only used by `KrillServer` to obtain the internal Krill actor to attribute internal Krill actions to, and by the testbuid API to upgrade an anonymous actor to a special `testbed` actor.
+This is only used by `KrillServer` to obtain the internal Krill actor to attribute internal Krill actions to, and by the test build API to upgrade an anonymous actor to a special `testbed` actor.

-Authentication is delegated by the `Authorizer` to an `AuthProvder` which is a trait with three implementations:
+Authentication is delegated by the `Authorizer` to an `AuthProvider` which is a trait with three implementations:

 - `MasterTokenAuthProvider`
 - `ConfigFileAuthProvider`